-For a person who loves staying organised for almost everything, specially when it comes to my digital well-being.
+For a person who loves staying organized for almost everything, especially when it comes to my digital well-being.
 It was depressing to see, how my digital life was so unorganized on various levels.
-And since I was new to all this detox term, it was hard for me to figure out how to give this a head-start.
-So I went ahead for more by reading some online articles, blog posts covering what people did to achieve the digital detox in their lives.
+And since I was new to all this detox term, it was hard for me to figure out how to give this a head start.
+So I went ahead for more by reading some online articles, and blog posts covering what people did to achieve the digital detox in their lives.

-And keeping that in mind, I followed a pattern which anyone can follow in order to find what they really need to give up, to actually cleanse their digital life.
-And with that being said, let’s get into that pattern which you can adopt, if you are willing to cleanse your digital lifestyle right away.
+And keeping that in mind, I followed a pattern that anyone can follow to find what they really need to give up, to actually cleanse their digital life.
+And with that being said, let’s get into that pattern that you can adopt if you are willing to cleanse your digital lifestyle right away.

 1- Ascertain things that are actually messing up your digital life.

 No one can do this for you.
 It’s all on you to find out what is actually making your digital life a mess.
-It could be the amount of time you are wasting on a social media app, it could be the countless selfies that you’ll never post or number of unread emails you are getting on a daily basis.
+It could be the amount of time you are wasting on a social media app, it could be the countless selfies that you’ll never post, or the number of unread emails you are getting daily.
 Everything adds up to this digital clutter.
 You may believe it or not, but at some point, you’ll figure out how much time you’d have saved if you could filter these things out of your routine.

-However it’s quite a task to actually filter, if you don’t know what things you should actually be looking at, to start with.
-If you are in similar situation, where you don’t know where to start with, like what you should be checking for this task.
+However, it’s quite a task to actually filter, if you don’t know what things you should actually be looking at, to start with.
+If you are in a similar situation, where you don’t know where to start with, like what you should be checking for this task.

 2- Make a checklist of everything that is of no value in your digital space.

 Once you have figured out everything that you think you should be getting off your digital space.
-Write everything down, either on a notebook or on a note-taking app with check list function.
+Write everything down, either in a notebook or on a note-taking app with a checklist function.
 (Like Google Keep) I would personally go with the notebook option, you can choose any as per your preference.
-But make sure that you have written everything in an order.
+But make sure that you have written everything in order.
 Say if you want to start with Decluttering your smartphone, then it should be on the top of this checklist.
 Ordering your items in a hierarchy will help you in staying consistent in this cleaning task.

-Seeing a long list of digital mess, is itself enough to give anyone a hallucination effect.
+Seeing a long list of the digital mess is itself enough to give anyone a hallucination effect.
 Once you have made your decision to re-wire yourself your thinking power might give up on you, but that’s not your fault, our brain is not yet capable to do everything at the same time.
-And you really don’t want to get stressed upon the stress of cleaning your digital mess.
+And you really don’t want to get stressed by the stress of cleaning your digital mess.

-So, the simple solution to let the process go easily is by ticking off the task on your checklist, one-by-one.
+So, the simple solution to let the process go easily is by ticking off the task on your checklist, one by one.
 You don’t have to stress about it.
-Do it in your free time or you can added this to your daily routine by assigning like 30 minutes, just for it.
-It will not only make it easy for you to go through each item in the check-list, but also motivates you to do it regularly, since it’s now a part of your routine.
-Thus, in this way you’ll never have to worry about cleaning your digital space again.
+Do it in your free time or you can add this to your daily routine by assigning like 30 minutes, just for it.
+It will not only make it easy for you to go through each item in the checklist but also motivates you to do it regularly since it’s now a part of your routine.
+Thus, in this way, you’ll never have to worry about cleaning your digital space again.

 Want to declutter your smartphone?
 Read more at How to Declutter your Smartphone?